AdoriZahard/hi3er/docs/index.md

 Late | SS | BR

 !!! note
-    Remember to bring BK for Heimdall fight.
+   SS and BR are your staple supports for the entire run.
+Don't forget to bring BK into Heimdall, he's a rather tough nut to crack for Griseo.

 ####<p align="center">Elysia - Signet of ■■</p>